aaron-grau/curic/react/projects/synthesizer/README.md

 ### `SynthContainer` Component

 Container components are concerned with how things work such as data fetching and changes in your app's state.
-Presentational components are concerted with how things looks.
-Their distinctions allow for better separation of concerns and better usability of components.
+Presentational components are concerned with how things look.
+These distinctions allow for better separation of concerns and better usability of components.

-To create a container, we need map the application state and the Store's dispatch to a set of props that get passed to the presentational component.
+To create a container, we need to map the application state and the Store's dispatch to a set of props that get passed to the presentational component.
 Fortunately, `react-redux` provides a function that does this for us: [`connect`][connect].